-No-Trespass Orders: Can ban an individual from campus or from certain areas of campus.
+No-Trespass Order: Can ban an individual from campus or from certain areas of campus.
 A University no-trespass order is enforced under University policies and procedures and applies only to the campus jurisdiction.
 In certain circumstances, violations of no-trespass orders may warrant arrest by the Des Moines Police Department.

 Preponderance of evidence: Refers to a standard of proof.
 A preponderance of the evidence exists when it is more likely than not, or the greater weight of the evidence suggests, a violation occurred.
-(This is not the higher standard applicable in criminal proceedings, which requires “proof beyond a reasonable doubt.”)
+(This is not the highest standard applicable in criminal proceedings, which requires “proof beyond a reasonable doubt.”)

-Respondent: The student, student organization, faculty/staff member, or other individual accused of misconduct.
+Respondent: The student, student organization, faculty/staff member, or other individual reported to have engaged in misconduct.

 Sanctions: Disciplinary measures issued at the conclusion of a University investigation and adjudication process.
 University sanctions may be imposed upon those determined to have engaged in sexual or interpersonal misconduct under applicable university policies and procedures.
 For employees, sanctions could range from counseling to termination from employment.
-For students, possible sanctions include expulsion, suspension, probation, removal from University-owned housing, mandatory counseling, non-academic probation, revocation of privileges, restitution, fines, educational or work assignments, or University reprimand.
+For students, possible sanctions include expulsion, suspension, non-academic probation, removal from University-owned housing, mandatory counseling, revocation of privileges, restitution, fines, educational or work assignments, or University reprimand.

 Sex-Based Harassment (including Sexual Harassment): Unwelcome advances, requests for sexual favors, or other unwelcome verbal or physical conduct aimed at another because of sex when: